scalastyle/scalastyle.github.com/sbt.markdown

 ### Usage

-You can check your code by typing `sbt scalastyle`.
+You can check your code by typing

+    sbt scalastyle

 The result file is `target/scalastyle-result.xml` (CheckStyle compatible format).

 Scalastyle Configuration file is `./scalastyle-config.xml` by default.
-To generate a configuration file, type `sbt scalastyle-generate-config`.
+To generate a configuration file, type

+    sbt scalastyle-generate-config